Law enforcement in Canada: Provincial police

-There are five provincial police services in Canada, maintained by four provinces, although only three are involved in frontline policing.
-The Ontario Provincial Police and Sûreté du Québec provide provincial police services to Ontario and Quebec respectively, the Royal Newfoundland Constabulary provides community police services to select urban communities in Newfoundland and Labrador, and the Organized Crime Agency of British Columbia and the Unité permanente anticorruption provide specialized criminal law enforcement services to British Columbia and Quebec respectively.
+There are eight provincial police services in Canada, maintained by six provinces, although only five are involved in frontline policing.
+The Ontario Provincial Police and Sûreté du Québec provide provincial police services to Ontario and Quebec, respectively; the Royal Newfoundland Constabulary provides community and provincial police services to select urban communities in Newfoundland and Labrador; the Independent Agency Police Service of Alberta and the Saskatchewan Marshals Service provide supplemental provincial policing to Alberta and Saskatchewan; and the Organized Crime Agency of British Columbia, the Unité permanente anticorruption, and the Bureau des enquêtes indépendantes provide specialized criminal law enforcement services in British Columbia and Quebec.

-The Ontario Provincial Police and Sûreté du Québec are responsible for both provincial police services, such as the policing of provincial highways and the protection of provincial leaders, and the delivery of local police services to municipalities that do not maintain their own police forces, usually under contract.
-In Ontario, the OPP provides police services to municipalities without independent police forces regardless of whether or not there is a contract in place for them to do so, but contracts enable municipalities to direct police service priorities, have a role in selecting detachment commanders, and review police service performance, including complaints, on a regular basis.
+The Ontario Provincial Police and Sûreté du Québec are responsible for both provincial police services, such as the policing of provincial highways, investigation of major crimes, and protection of provincial leaders, and the delivery of local police services to municipalities that do not maintain their own police forces, usually under contract.
+In Ontario, the OPP provides police services to municipalities without independent police forces regardless of whether or not there is a contract in place for them to do so, but contracts enable municipalities to direct police priorities, have a role in selecting detachment commanders, and review police service performance, including complaints, on a regular basis.
 In Quebec, contract police services are available to any municipality — outside of those in urban agglomerations — with fewer than 50,000 residents.
 In 2021, a provincial committee recommended that the population threshold for contract police services be raised to 130,000 residents and that police forces serving populations under this threshold be folded into the Sûreté du Québec.

-The Organized Crime Agency of British Columbia (OCABC) is a designated policing unit, like the Metro Vancouver Transit Police and Stlʼatlʼimx Tribal Police Service, and is the "core agency" of the Combined Forces Special Enforcement Unit – British Columbia (CFSEU-BC).
-Although the OCABC still technically exists as of 2022, its officers are limited to conducting operations and investigations within the CFSEU-BC, where it has been it largely superseded by RCMP and municipal police officers seconded to the unit.
-Despite its status as the core agency of the combined unit, the CFSEU-BC is governed by RCMP policies and procedures rather than the policies and procedures of the OCABC.